Description

 - It is possible to perform thermodynamic equilibrium calculations with FactSage, Thermochimica, or other software using MSTDB-TC for salt melts that contain multiple cations/anions where major components of the salt mixture may not have been included in the system assessment.
 While calculations may be possible, the results may not be fully accurate as all possible interactions will not have been considered.
 Low concentration components in a mixture will be less affected, although caution is still urged.
 The user is advised to check the listing of MSTDB-TC systems to be assured that their system of interest has been included.

 - While accurate heat capacity values are used for components in system assessments, heat capacity values obtained from an equilibrium calculation for a mixture may not be accurate as extended temperature-dependent terms for the component heat capacities may not have been utilized in the system optimization.
 When looking to use heat capacity values for higher order systems caution should be exercised and references for the MSTDB-TC system assessment should be reviewed.
-In general, heat capacity values for melt solutions are best obtained from MSTDB-TP.
+In general, heat capacity values for melt solutions are best obtained from MSTDB-TP, assuming they are available for a particular higher order system in question.